doobeh/ergo/ergo/content/social-starter/the-blank-canvas.rst

 Lets first create a directory called `starter` to house our new project.
-We'll also create a number of subdirectories and empty files which will act as the skeleton of our application
+We'll also create a number of subdirectories and empty files which will act as the skeleton of our application.

 ..  image:: /images/starter/starter-directories.png
     :alt: Starter Skeleton